-11. Names, photos and contact details for the DSL, Deputy DSL(s), Designated Teacher for looked-after and previously looked after children, Safeguarding Governor, Headteacher, Chair of the local governing body and relevant trust Director of Education are provided at the beginning of these procedures.
+14. Names, photos and contact details for the DSL, Deputy DSL(s), Designated Teacher for looked-after and previously looked after children, Safeguarding Governor, Headteacher, Chair of the local governing body and relevant trust Director of Education are provided at the beginning of these procedures.
 Details of how to make a referral to the local authority are at the end.

-Safeguarding concerns about another adult in the school
+Concerns about another adult in the school

-- 12. Safeguarding concerns about another adult in the school must be referred to the Headteacher (or whoever is fulfilling the role in their absence), without delay.
+- 15. Safeguarding concerns about another adult in the school that may meet the harms threshold set out below, must be referred to the Headteacher (or whoever is fulfilling the role in their absence) without delay.
 If the concerns are about the Headteacher (or a relative of the Headteacher working at the school) they must be referred to the relevant trust Director of Education.
-They will contact the local authority Designated Officer (LADO) within one working day in respect of all cases in which it is alleged that a person who works with children has: - a.
+They will contact the Local Authority Designated Officer (LADO) within one working day in respect of all cases that may meet the harms threshold, i.e. in which it is alleged that a person who works with children has: - a.
 Behaved in a way that has harmed a child, or may have harmed a child; - b.
 Possibly committed a criminal offence against or related to a child; - c.
 Behaved towards a child or children in a way that indicates they may pose a risk of harm to children; or - d.
 Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-If you feel your concern has not been responded to appropriately, please contact the Trust Lead on Safeguarding (swatts@unitysp.co.uk)
+If you feel your concern has not been responded to appropriately, please contact the Trust Lead on Safeguarding (Jlynch@unitysp.co.uk)